 “St. Catherine’s fed me, clothed me, sheltered me, gave me wise counsel, strengthened me, they empowered me, and motivated me to see that there was something inside worth saving.
 They let me know that I did matter.”

 After finding solace and shelter at St. Catherine Residence, Debra moved out, but she was plagued with hardships later in her life after her daughter was diagnosed with cancer.
 When she fell on hard times, St. Catherine’s was there again to provide the strength she needed to recover.
 “They were my beacon of light.”

-The second trip to St. Catherine’s was a defining moment in Debra’s life, giving her the spirit to break out of her cycle of despair.
+Her second time living at St. Catherine’s was a defining moment in Debra’s life, giving her the courage to break out of a cycle of despair.